sodadata/docs/README.md

 Document the details of each Soda product's release using included release note files.

-1. Create a new branch in this Docs repo to create your product release notes.
+1. Create a new branch in this docs repo to create your product release notes.
 2. To the `_release-notes` folder in this Docs repo, add a new markdown file for your new product release notes.
 Follow the file naming structure established by existing files.
+If you do not recognize a discernable pattern, use a logical name for the feature or functionality you are releasing.
 3. Copy and paste the contents of the `template-soda-cloud-rn.md` file or the `template-soda-sql-rn.md` file into your new file.
-4. Write your release notes using the style guide for guidance on format, language, etc.
+4. Write your release notes using the style guide for guidance on format, language, etc. Use <a href="https://writing.wisc.edu/handbook/style/ccs_activevoice/" target="_blank">active voice</a>!
 5. Spell check your content.
 (Copy paste to a Google Doc or your favorite editor to run a spell check.)
 6. Commit your changes, then create a new pull request when you are ready to publish.
-7. In the new pull request, request a review by @janet-can.
-Upon approval, a Soda-ite squashes and merges your PR.
+7. In the new pull request, request a review by @janet-can, if you wish.
+8. Any Soda employee reviews, squashes, and mergess the PR.

 ## Use Jekyll markdown